MunizErthal/paranoia-mobile/README.md

 <p align="center">
 Hybrid mobile app built with <strong>Ionic + Angular</strong> and powered by <strong>Capacitor</strong>.
-It communicates with the <a href="https://github.com/MunizErthal/paranoia-api">Paranoia REST API</a> and serves as a tool to games execution.
+<br>It communicates with the <a href="https://github.com/MunizErthal/paranoia-api">Paranoia REST API</a> and serves as a tool to games execution.
 </p>

 ---